sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-annotations/cp-mobile-dev-kit-annotations.md

     <!-- border -->![MDK](img-5.2.png)

-    You should see successful messages for both deployments.
+    Ensure that you see successful messages for both deployments.

     <!-- border -->![MDK](img-5.3.png)

 ### Display the QR code for onboarding the Mobile app

 SAP Business Application Studio has a feature to display the QR code for onboarding in the Mobile client.

-Click the **Application.app** to open it in MDK Application Editor and then click the **Application QR Code** icon.
+Click on `Application.app` to open it in MDK Application Editor, and then click the **Application QR Code** icon.

 <!-- border -->![MDK](img-6.1.png)